Grants in Aid

 Who can apply

 The GIA Program is a closed non-competitive grant opportunity that opens annually.
-As a requirement of this grant, eligible entities must be the national head of a veteran organisation, with oversight of ESOs under their national agenda.
-See the Grant Opportunity Guidelines on GrantConnect for further information.
+As a requirement of this grant, eligible entities must be invited to apply.
+The approved list of ESOs to be invited is reviewed each year and is published at Section 4.2 of the Guidelines.

 Back to topHow do I apply

-Only the national ESOs invited to apply through GrantConnect are eligible to apply for this grant.
+Only ESOs invited to apply through GrantConnect are eligible to apply for this grant.
 An invitation does not guarantee success in receiving funding.

-You can register on GrantConnect to receive notifications of any new grant opportunities that may become available.
+You can register on GrantConnect to receive notifications when new grant opportunities become available.

 Back to topHow are applications assessed